-No, that oft quoted research – the one about human beings now having a lower attention span than goldfish?
-It’s fake news.
+No, that oft-quoted research about human beings now having lower attention spans than goldfish – it’s fake news.

 Despite being quoted by supposedly respectable news outlets like the Telegraph and New York Times, there was no research.

 Actually, if real research is anything to go by, there’s no attention deficit.
 It’s more a case of people investing their attention a lot more selectively.